-Please note: This is original article from year 2000.
+Please note: This is an original article from year 2000.
 It is possible that some information is outdated!

-Public Transit to Your Starting Point
+Public Transit To Your Starting Point

 A very efficient and enjoyable way to start your cyclotour is to go to your starting point (on the Great Lakes or Erie Canal) via train, airline or bus.
 Of course, if you live nearby just ride to the start point.

 Cyclotour Guides are designed so that a cyclotourist can begin and end at any point along the described route.
 Directions to and from major train stations, airports and bus terminals are provided in the text.

 Each carrier – airlines, buses and railroads – have specific rules regarding the transport of bicycles.
 All carriers specify that bicycles must be boxed and shipped as baggage.

 Tandem, long wheel base recumbent and other large bicycles may not be able to be transported on airplanes or buses.
 Call the specific transportation company you intend to use for information.